-The bad news is that merely adding an OpenType feature to a font doesn’t make it available to font users.
-Rather, the typesetting application also has to support the feature.
+The bad news is that merely selecting an OpenType font doesn’t make its features available.
+Rather, your typesetting program also has to support the features you want to use.
 Even though many OpenType-enhanced fonts are available today, software companies have been slow to upgrade their applications.

 This bit of background just sets the stage for the annoying truth—that OpenType features can add a lot of typographic sophistication to your document, but you can only use a given feature if it’s supported by both the font and the application.

-If you’re still interested in using OpenType features, some tips.
+If you still want to use OpenType features, some tips:

 Designers of professional fonts (see font recommendations) will have downloadable specimen sheets that show you which OpenType features are supported by their fonts.